 The Early Days

-In November 2015, following thirty years experience as a homebrewer, Brewery Director Rob, spurred on by positive feedback from friends, decided to take the leap and open Matlock Wolds Farm Brewery – a microbrewery nestling on the North side of the Derwent Valley.
+In November 2015, following thirty years experience as a homebrewer, Brewery Director Rob, decided to take the leap and open Matlock Wolds Farm Brewery – a microbrewery nestling on the North side of the Derwent Valley.
 Matlock Brewing Company Limited was incorporated about 6 months earlier than this and with the birth of Wolds Farm it flourished.

 Venturing into casks